-The following is from GOBanking Rates
+The following article is from GO Banking Rates

 Back-to-school momentum is in the air, with big-box stores drumming up sales on educational essentials.
-But it’s not just tots and teens prepping for a return to the classroom, adults who have been out of the game for a while or who are embarking on a college education for the first time are also gearing up for the school year.
+But it’s not just tots and teens prepping for a return to the classroom.
+Adults who have been out of the game for a while or who are embarking on a college education for the first time are also gearing up for the school year.

 How can these nontraditional students financially prepare for this new page in their lives?
 What can they do to budget for schooling expenses and cut back on costs?

 Consider Community College